xaiertejada/precio-transferencia-bancaria/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds the **Precio de Transferencia Bancaria** to the Woocommerce checkout - _departamento - _provincia - _distrito
+This **Precio de Transferencia Bancaria** plugin for woocommerce.
+It adds a price to pay when it is only bank transfer.

 == Description ==

-This plugin adds the tables to the database _ubigeo_departamento, _ubigeo_provincia, _ubigeo_distrito with respect to Peru.
+This **Precio de Transferencia Bancaria** plugin for woocommerce.
+It adds a price to pay when it is only bank transfer.
-Add the **Precio de Transferencia Bancaria** to the Woocommerce checkout - _departamento - _provincia - _distrito.
+In addition to putting the price in the product detail.

 = View more plugins =